 About our Tribe

 For generations, our Tribe has persevered through great change and extreme hardship.
-Long before the arrival of European settlers, our ancestors lived in harmony with the land across the highlands, passes, valleys, and mountains in and between the southwestern Mojave Desert and Inland Empire region of what is now southern California.
+Long before the arrival of European settlers, our ancestors lived in harmony with the land across the highlands, passes, valleys, and mountains in and between the southwestern Mojave Desert and Inland Empire region in what is now Southern California.
 Known as the Yuhaaviatam clan, or “People of the Pines,” of the Maara’yam (Serrano), our people held sacred everything the land provided, and we thrived as an independent, self-sustaining community.

-Agricultural pursuits irreversibly changed the natural world the Maara’yam depended on for their sustenance and ceremony and pushed Serrano people out of the most fertile lands.
+Agricultural pursuits irreversibly changed the natural world the Maara’yam depended on for their sustenance and ceremony, and pushed Serrano people out of the most fertile lands.
 Life in the missions was also very destructive to Native families.
 Life expectancy was very short and cultural traditions, including the use of indigenous languages, were banned.
 When practiced, our ancestors were punished and beaten.